suketk/suketk.com/_posts/2021-02-02-feeds-considered-harmful.md

 This post is about one principle that transformed my relationship with technology: feeds considered harmful.
 Feeds slow you down, take you in unwanted directions and encourage consumption over action.
 Adopting the principle enabled me to effectively focus, prioritize and act on my goals.

 A feed is a set of algorithmically generated content provided to the user without explicit input.
 Almost all of our interactions with services begin with a feed - Facebook, Instagram, YouTube, Twitch, Netflix, Reddit, Amazon, News.
 You name the app, it has a feed front and center.
-(Although this definition doesn’t include messaging apps or RSS feeds, many of the concerns below still hold.)
+(Although this definition doesn’t include messaging apps or RSS feeds, some of the concerns below still hold.)

 Feeds distract and slow you down.
 Ever catch yourself binging on The Office clips an hour after you open YouTube to learn how to revive your dying succulent?
 This is no accident - it’s the digital equivalent of placing the milk in the back of the grocery store.
 Even if you have a clear purpose for navigating to a site, it hijacks your attention with content the Algorithm has concluded you can’t resist.
 Instant gratification is only a click away.